-The party opposing a summary judgment motion must include in its file a brief a and a separate statement of concise response responses to the moving party's statement of material facts.
-Each material fact in the response must be set forth in a The statement should consist of separate numbered paragraph, paragraphs corresponding to the numbered paragraphs in the movant's brief, and must include pinpoint references to affidavits, pleadings, discovery responses, deposition testimony (by page and line), or other materials upon which the opposing party relies, and, if applicable,.
+The party opposing a summary judgment motion must file a brief and a separate statement of concise responses to the moving party's statement of material facts.
+The statement should consist of separate numbered paragraphs corresponding to the numbered paragraphs in the movant's separate statement of facts, and must include pinpoint references to affidavits, pleadings, discovery responses, deposition testimony (by page and line), or other materials upon which the opposing party relies.